jalberse/geotwit/README.md

 ## Use and Workflow

-If you simply wish to view our example data set, simply head to [kepler.gl](http://kepler.gl/demo) and upload our provided keplergl.json file.
+If you simply wish to view our example data set, head to [kepler.gl](http://kepler.gl/demo) and upload our provided keplergl.json file.
 Otherwise, continue.

 Install pipenv, run the shell.